 - Or should we just worry about conserving and creating variation we can use?

 - Should we be able to create diversity for our own use, or is that unethical?

 - Do we understand enough about biodiversity – its challenges and opportunities?

 Biodiversity – what on Earth is it? highlights contemporary biodiversity research, and demonstrates how understanding biodiversity can help us face today's challenges such as climate change and feeding a growing world population.

-Organised in collaboration with the Natural Environment Research Council (NERC).
+Organised in collaboration with the Natural Environment Research Council.

-In 2010 BBSRC handed over this exhibiton to the Martin Mere Wildfowl & Wetlands Trust.
+In 2010, BBSRC handed over this exhibition to the Martin Mere Wildfowl & Wetlands Trust.